rfsbsb/checkupdate/README.markdown

 ## Dependencies

-This script has been tested only on a unix enviroment, so don't hope it works on Windows.
+This script has been tested only on a unix environment, so don't hope it works on Windows.

 You must have **drush** installed as well to it do the verification.